 Adding video to your website pages adds a video thumbnail next to your Google listing result, which is categorized as a “rich snippet”.
 Rich snippet content is preferred by Google as higher quality pages in search ranking results, meaning more visibility and higher click through rates for your business.

 If applicable, add a transcript of your video to the page as well, so readers who aren’t able to watch with sound, or cannot finish watching at the moment, can easily read the content at their own pace.
+To make the visitor experience even better, you can integrate a website chatbot in case they have questions.

 Creating dedicated video pages with transcripts increases exposure for your video by enabling your content to be listed on the Google Video results tab.
 This means your video pages create another inbound traffic channel with which new users can discover your business and content — a win-win scenario!